Understanding Computer Vision And Its Applications

 Introduction

 Computer vision is a field of technical study that promotes computer systems to replicate the human optical visual system.
-It is considered a subdivision of artificial intelligence that gathers information from digital images and/ or videos and processes to define specific attributes.
+It is considered a subdivision of artificial intelligence that gathers information from images and/ or videos and processes to define specific attributes.
 The entire computer vision process implicates image acquisition, data screening, repetitive analysis, and the identification and extraction of information.
 This comprehensive digital process enables computer systems to comprehend a diverse range of visual content and operate on it accordingly.

 Recent advances in the computer vision process and methodology have created a significant market opportunity for those enterprises wanting to embrace this technology.
 In addition, social media discussions have indicated a constant increase in the appeal of using computer vision across different industries since 2019.
 However, there are inherent challenges associated with computer vision technology that varies from computational data discrepancies to digital data privacy issues.